Mr. Duplicate

-Mr. Duplicate is a 2011 Kannada film in the romance genre starring Diganth and Prajwal Devaraj in the lead roles.
+Mr. Duplicate is a 2011 Indian Kannada film in the romance genre starring Diganth and Prajwal Devaraj in the lead roles.
 Sheetal Injudhan Khan, a newcomer is the main female lead.
 The film is directed by veteran Kodlu Ramakrishna.
 Mano Murthy is the music director of the film.
 Kashyap Dakoju has produced the film under the banner Real Wealth venture productions.
-The film is a remake of 2001 Tamil hit Minnale starring R. Madhavan, Abbas and Reema Sen.
+The film is a remake of 2001 Tamil film Minnale starring R. Madhavan, Abbas and Reema Sen.

+Plot

+Nandu, has lost 114 jobs but leads a happy, lazy life, thanks to his doting father Devraj.
+Vikram, on the other hand, is a busy businessman who hardly has time for anything else.

+After a communication goof-up, Vikram misses his very first visit to meet the girl whom his parents want him to marry.
+Meanwhile Nandu who falls in love with the same girl impersonates Vikram to win her.
+Finally when Nandu and Vikram meet, they realize that they are old foes from their college days.